Mean square error

 Linear approximation is very common in applied math.

-Line of minimal MSE
+Linear estimator: Line of minimal MSE

-Let be the line .
+Let be an arbitrary line .
 Let .

-The mean square error (MSE) of is:
+The mean square error (MSE) of this line is:

-The minimal error value is:
+The error value at the (best) linear estimator, , is:

 Slope and